Kakamega Forest Reserve

 Guided Forest Walks

 Guided forest walks are available for both general visitors and specialist visitors, such as bird watchers.
 Professional guides provide valuable insights into the forest’s biodiversity, including its flora, fauna, and cultural significance.
-These walks are tailored to the interests of the visitors, ensuring a personalized and informative experience.
+These walks are tailored to visitors’ interests, ensuring a personalized and informative experience.

 Kakamega Forest Reserve Accommodation